Conanap/NetflixAutoSkipIntroduction/README.md

 # NetflixAutoSkipIntroduction
 NOTE: Does not work with updated Netflix interface; working on a fix.
+Also no guarantee to work with Mojave due to new API implementations.
+Unlikely to be updated for.

 A Chrome extension that automatically skips the Netflix introduction / credits for you.